Nilotaviano/HuffmanImageCompression/README.md

 3- Huffman coding

 ![alt tag](TestImages/Rhino.bmp)
-This bitmap will be compressed to 1.59MB (Down from 7,91MB)
+This bitmap will be compressed to 1.59MB (Down from 7.91MB), with minimal loss.